Chief Executive Officer

-Craig W. Floyd is the founding President and Chief Executive Officer of the National Law Enforcement Officers Memorial Fund (NLEOMF), a nonprofit organization established in 1984 to honor the service and sacrifice of America's law enforcement officers.
+Craig W. Floyd is the Chief Executive Officer (CEO) of the National Law Enforcement Officers Memorial Fund (NLEOMF), a nonprofit organization established in 1984 to honor the service and sacrifice of America's law enforcement officers.

 For more than 30 years, he has been one of law enforcement's leading advocates—delivering speeches, hosting radio shows, publishing books, writing articles and conducting media interviews.
 His work as a Congressional aide, journalist and nonprofit leader has been widely credited with changing America's attitude toward the law enforcement profession and saving officers' lives.